CMSC226F18/assignment-2-shell/README.md

 To use the debugger you must start by compiling with the `-g` flag.
 This will retain symbol information needed for running a debugging program.
-You can then run `gdb shell`.
+You can then run `gdb bshell`.
 To run the program, you run it within the gdb debugger.

 ```
-gdb shell
+gdb bshell
 (gdb) run
 ```